ShawnZhong/CS400-X-Team/x_team_rules.md

 ## How will we back up each other to ensure that deadlines are not missed
-  * We will meet together before the deadline and get the assignement done
+  * We will meet together before the deadline and finish the unfinished parts of the assignment